 The classic choice would be wood.
 These are heavier, so if you move a lot, expect to struggle a bit on moving day.
 However, wooden bed frames are sturdy and long-lasting.
 There are several options in the type of wood available, too.
 From oak to pine to mahogany, you’re likely to find one you’ll like.
 You can go simple or ornate, too.

 If you aren’t all that concerned with allergens, an upholstered version could be an excellent choice to update your bedroom’s style.
 Plus, a cushy headboard can make it more comfortable for lounging – just prop yourself up against the headboard to read or watch TV.

 Choosing the best platform bed for you comes down to what you want in a bed, from the height to the design to the construction.
-The best rated frame goes to the Zinus 14-Inch SmartBase Mattress Foundation, Queen.
-Although it isn’t the prettiest of the bunch, it’s a bestseller for many other reasons, from its sturdy steel construction to its ample storage space.
-It’s also an affordable option that can handle almost any mattress you toss on top of it.
+Our pick for the best rated frame goes to the Zinus SmartBase Mattress Foundation.
+Although it isn’t the most stylish of the bunch, it’s a bestseller for many other reasons, from its sturdy steel construction to its ample storage space.
+It’s also an affordable option that can handle almost any mattress you place on top of it.

 Frequently Asked Questions

 Are platform beds good?

 Yes, platform beds are a good option for any kind of mattress and are particularly popular for memory foam mattresses.
 Some platforms are low to the ground for ease of movement while others are elevated to give space for storage.
 However, they don’t just offer height to the mattress, they also offer additional support.
 Built with solid or slate bases, platform beds add sturdiness to the mattress.
 Solid bases allow for little to no yield, increasing the lifespan of the mattress, whereas slate bases allow for air circulation shielding the mattress from retention of moisture and dust mites.
 Available in a variety of materials and designs, they are aesthetically appealing unlike the traditional and bulky box springs.